XingKaihang/FaceSimilarityCompare/README.md

 * Usage: (under hipi root directory) use command: hadoop jar facedetec/facedetec.jar [HIB NAME] [OUTPUT DIR]

 * Attention: we have hard code the image path, temporary directory, you need to adjust some code based on your requirements.

+you can find some face records from https://github.com/XingKaihang/FindFaceImage